ADA Compliance for Textbooks and Educational Material

 Alternate text also must be supplied for tables that can be understood by the visually impaired in text-to-speech versions of the book.
 Other media assets such as videos and animations also need accessible scripts.

-Policy: Lulu Supports Customers with Disabilities
+Policy: Lulu Supports Customers With Disabilities

 Lulu provides support to customers with disabilities by request.
-If a customer or institution requests a version of an author's book for use by persons with disabilities, and provides proof of purchase, Lulu will provide the customer with an accessible version on the author's behalf.
+If a customer or institution requests a version of an author's book for use by persons with disabilities and provides proof of purchase, Lulu will provide the customer with an accessible version on the author's behalf.

 If authors prefer to create their own version for use by persons with disabilities, they are welcome to do so.
 All copies created pursuant to this policy shall: